New Ecobee thermostat is an Alexa smart speaker too

 The SmartThermostat also works with 2.4 and 5GHz Wi-Fi, whereas the the Ecobee4 only worked on 2.4GHz networks.
 This is great news for folks with dual-band routers, but it didn't make a significant difference in my testing.
 In a reviewers guide Ecobee sent me, it said this dual-band Wi-Fi support should allow for "faster and more reliable network connectivity," but I noticed no great difference.
 I connected to our 2.4GHz network, as I have while testing previous smart thermostats and the result was the same -- a responsive, reliably connected thermostat.

 The Alexa features added to the SmartThermostat help distinguish it from the Ecobee4 more than any other changes.
 That starts with the digital microphones Ecobee put in this new model, versus the analog microphones in the Ecobee4.
-This upgrade makes the SmartThermostat better at hearing you, including enabling Echo Spatial Perception or ESP.
+This upgrade makes the SmartThermostat better at hearing you, including offering Echo Spatial Perception or ESP at launch.
 ESP means that when you say "Alexa" to issue a voice command, only the closest Alexa speaker responds.

+ESP worked well for me during my testing.
+Note: The Ecobee4 has ESP too, but it wasn't available at launch.

 Of course, whether it makes sense (or not) to listen to music from your thermostat will largely depend on where it's installed.
 My thermostat at home, for example, is in a random hallway -- it definitely isn't a spot where I'd want to play music.
 But if your thermostat is installed in a more open area, an Ecobee SmartThermostat could be your go-to for playing podcasts while you cook, asking questions about the traffic or the weather -- and controlling smart home devices, all with simple Alexa voice commands.